xdspacelab/openvslam/docs/simple_tutorial.rst

       - `link <https://drive.google.com/open?id=1A_gq8LYuENePhNHsuscLZQPhbJJwzAq4>`__

-After downloading and uncompressing a zip file, you will find a movie and a config file under an uncompressed directory.
+After downloading and uncompressing a zip file, you will find a video file and a config file under the uncompressed directory.

 .. code-block:: bash